 Popularity aside, I have heard breaking into the comics and graphic novel industry is hard.
 Sounds like a superhero challenge to me.
-So tie-on your red cape, strap on that armor, and tap into your inner superhero so we can learn about publishing graphic novels.
+So tie-on your red cape, strap on that armor, and tap into your inner superpowers so we can learn about publishing graphic novels.

 What is a graphic novel?